genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 Whenever you run npm install, NPM will look at your package.json file and import the relevant libraries.

+## Pekko
+Apache Pekko (Incubating) is an open-source framework for building applications that are concurrent, distributed, resilient and elastic.
+Pekko uses the Actor Model to provide more intuitive high-level abstractions for concurrency.
+Using these abstractions, Pekko also provides libraries for persistence, streams, HTTP, and more.
+More is available from the [Apache Pekko documentation](https://pekko.apache.org/).

 ## POJO

 Plain Old Java Object